agarzon-orangerine/gitlab-scan-registry/README.md

 You can save result to CSV table for your analytics  (see --help).

+(!)
+Report shows result by REGISTRIES (NON PROJECTS).
+But it also is informative.

 1. Install requirements (requirements.txt)
 ```
 pip install -r requirements.txt